While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins: Stability in `Perfect' Settings

-\paragraph{No stable region if $(X_t)$ is not a submartingale} Notice that the mechanisms that give the idealized settings perfect stability break down when the ETH price process $(X_t)$ is not a submartingale.
+The mechanisms that make the idealized settings well-stabilized break down when the ETH price process $(X_t)$ is not a submartingale.
 This stresses how fragile the stablecoin market is to negative expectations in the primary ETH market, even under these idealized settings.
-In the unlimited speculator case, marginal speculators no longer enter the market if expectations are negative, and so we don't achieve the supply bound developed above.
-Instead, we return to the main setting of the paper, which is unstable under negative expectations as it leads to deleveraging effects.
+In the unlimited speculator case, speculators no longer enter the market if expectations are negative, and so we don't achieve the supply bound developed above.
+Instead, we return to the main setting of the paper, which can be interpreted as unstable under negative expectations as it leads to deleveraging effects.
 In the perfectly elastic demand setting, the STBL supply goes to zero as the speculator chooses not to participate.